Dental Hygiene (DHYG) Program Handbook

 9.4 Clinic Access Outside Scheduled Times

 All students should ideally complete their activities during their scheduled clinical time.
-If this is not possible, students must:
+If this is not possible, students who are working or accessing information in the clinic area must:

 - Be in appropriate clinical attire